Now seriously, just because you won’t half kill yourself, doesn’t mean you’re not gonna find Machu Picchu magnificent.

+Now seriously, just because you won’t half kill yourself, doesn’t mean you’re not gonna find Machu Picchu magnificent.
 Why do I say this?
-Because when you get to Cuzco, everyone is talking about doing some kind of trek to get to Machu Picchu, not just the Inca Trail.
-You almost forget that they already built a fabulous railway that gets you to Machu Picchu as easy as booking cheap flights to Bangkok.
+Because when you are in Cuzco, all everyone is talking about doing some kind of trek getting to Machu Picchu.
+I don’t mean to walk the the Inca Trail.
+But all this obsession of trekking, you almost forget that they already built a railway that makes getting to Machu Picchu without sweating.
 At first, I’d even feel a bit embarrassed to say that I’m going to train it instead of trailing it.
 Then I thought, what the hell?
 This is my trip!

 Machu Picchu view from Wayna Picchu